Chest3rf1eld/automatic-download-isos-in-usb/README.md

 ## How to use

-1. Insert and mount a USB flash drive
+1. Insert and mount a USB flash drive if you want to save ISOs there
-2. Run the script:
+2. Run the script and choose a USB drive or local folder when prompted:

 ```bash
 chmod +x iso-downloader.sh